'Over-friendly' seal Spearmint taken to rehab

 Rame Wildlife Rescue Network, made up of multiple organisations, has raised more than £5,000 for the seal's relocation to a remote area in Scotland.

-The volunteers said they had been monitoring the North Atlantic grey seal since it had been spotted in Cawsand Bay, Cornwall, about seven months ago.
+The volunteers said they had been monitoring the North Atlantic grey seal since it was spotted in Cawsand Bay, Cornwall, about seven months ago.

 Jessica Collins, a volunteer at Cornwall Seal Group and marine medic at British Divers Marine Life Rescue (BDMLR), started the rescue network.